 3. As a condition to giving consent under this regulation, the Authority shall request evidence that the beneficiary of any encumbrance referred to in paragraph 1 above agrees either, upon foreclosure, to undertake Exploitation activities in accordance with the requirements of the Exploitation Contract and these Regulations, in which case the beneficiary must fulfil the requirement of paragraphs 4 and 5 of regulation 23 or that such a beneficiary shall transfer the mortgaged property only to a Transferee that fulfils the requirements of paragraphs 4 and 5 of regulation 23 as determined by the Commission.

-[4.
-The Council may require that the beneficiary of the encumbrance referred to in paragraph 1 above:
+4. The Council may require that the beneficiary of the encumbrance referred to in paragraph 1 above:

 (a) shall subscribe to any internationally adopted standards for the extractive industries which are widely accepted including environmental and social governance standards, with reference to relevant Standards and Guidelines where relevant; or/and

-(b) shall be properly regulated through a national financial conduct authority in accordance with the Guidelines.]
+(b) shall be properly regulated through a national financial conduct authority in accordance with the Guidelines.

-5. A Contractor shall file with the Seabed Mining Register a summary of any agreement that results or may result in a transfer or assignment of an Exploitation Contract, part of an Exploitation Contract or any interest in an Exploitation Contract, including registration of any security, guarantee, mortgage, pledge, lien, charge or other encumbrance over all or part of an Exploitation Contract.
+5. A Contractor shall file with the Seabed Mining Register [a summary of any agreement]/[the agreement] that results or may result in a transfer or assignment of an Exploitation Contract, part of an Exploitation Contract or any interest in an Exploitation Contract, including registration of any security, guarantee, mortgage, pledge, lien, charge or other encumbrance over all or part of an Exploitation Contract.
 Nothing in this regulation shall relieve a Contractor of any obligation or liability under its Exploitation Contract.

 6. The Authority shall not provide any funds or issue any guarantees or otherwise become liable directly or indirectly in the financing of the Contractor’s obligations under an Exploitation Contract.